StuartsProjects/SX12XX-LoRa/SX127x_examples/Examples - Descriptions.md

 This is a useful packet logger program.
 It listens for incoming packets using the LoRa settings in the 'Settings.h' file.
 The pins to access the SX127X need to be defined in the 'Settings.h' file also.

 There is a printout of the valid packets received in HEX format.
 Thus the program can be used to receive and record non-ASCII packets.
 The LED will flash for each packet received and the buzzer will sound, if fitted.
 The measured frequency difference between the frequency used by the transmitter and the frequency used by the receiver is shown.
 If this frequency difference gets to 25% of the set LoRa bandwidth, packet reception will fail.
 The displayed error can be reduced by using the 'offset' setting in the 'Settings.h' file.

+#### 12\_ATmel\_Sleep\_with\_Switch\_Wakeup &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; (Sleep folder)

+This program tests the deep sleep mode and wakeup with a switch of an Atmel 328P or 1284P processor.
+The program starts, flashes the LED and then puts the processor into permanent sleep.
+It can be woken up with a switch press.
+Used as a base test routine for checking the sleep current of a board.

+Tested on an bare bones ATmega328P board, the current in sleep mode was 2.0uA with a 3.3V MCP1700 regulator being used.

 #### 13\_Frequency\_and\_Power\_Check\_TX &emsp; &emsp; &emsp;  &emsp; &emsp; &emsp; (Diagnostics and Test folder)